-RDFox allows the user to control semantic reasoning by adding Datalog rules to a data store.
+RDFox allows the user to control semantic reasoning, otherwise known as knowledge based AI, by adding Datalog rules to a data store.

 Rules are essentially if-then statements that add data to the graph when certain conditions are met.